TV And Film Veteran Joseph Campanella Dies At 93

 Campanella had a lengthy television and film career that spanned more than six decades.
 Best known for his stints on the classic TV shows Mannix and One Day at a Time, Joseph’s IMDB resume lists nearly 200 acting credits dating back to 1952 when he played Joe Turino on The Guiding Light.
 He began making a name for himself on 1950s television shows like Route 66, The Big Valley, and The Fugitive.

 In 1968, Campanella was nominated for a supporting actor Emmy Award for his role as Lew Wickersham on Mannix.
-In the 1970s, Joseph played Ed Cooper, the ex-husband of Bonnie Franklin’s character, for six seasons on Norman Lear’s CBS sitcom One Day at a Time.
+In the 1970s, Joseph played Ed Cooper, the ex-husband of Bonnie Franklin’s character, on Norman Lear’s CBS sitcom One Day at a Time.
 Valerie Bertinelli and Mackenzie Phillips played his teen daughters.
 By the 1980s, Joseph Campanella landed a steady role on the soap opera Days of Our Lives, playing senator Harper Deveraux, before jumping over to The Bold and the Beautiful in 1996.

 Joseph Campanella’s steady stream of work also included guest roles on Ironside, Quincy M.E., The Rockford Files, The F.B.I., Knots Landing, The Colbys, CSI, and Melrose Place, and he also found a niche in voice acting, voicing 20 episodes of the 1990s superhero cartoon Spider-Man: The Animated Series.